tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 ![](/img/rug-stapling.png)

 As you begin stapling the carpet to the platform, make sure that the carpet underneath is tight without any creasing, pulling the carpet tight and stapling on alternating sides of the platform as if you were stretching an art canvas onto a frame.
 This should create a reasonably snug rug fit.
 To finish the corners, you will need to cut excess material out of corners of the fabric to fold it down cleanly.
-I’m sure there’s an elegant way of doing this, but its also not rocket science.
+I’m sure there’s an elegant way of doing this, but it's also not rocket surgery.

 <br></br>